 - Get rid of the belly fat.
 Belly fat definitely gives you the hungry feeling.

 - Salt is a no no. Salt only causes weight gain through water and it only makes cravings even worse.

 - Time out.
 If cravings arise, you should take some time out.
 Sometimes these can be “fake” cravings and your mind tries to trick you.
 Find something else to occupy your time for the next half an hour or so.

 - Colors.
 This sounds kind of weird but when you think of how your mind interprets things, maybe it does make sense.
 At least from past studies it appears that way.
 If you’re eating on a plate that’s either yellow, red, or orange it seems to make you have a larger appetite.
 Yet blue?
 It seems to decrease your appetite so give it a try.
 Blue plates, blue napkins and silverware (I think that would be plastic)

 - Vanilla the secret culprit.
 Yes the unbelievable aroma of vanilla scent fools you into believing that your cravings for sugar have already been satisfied.

 - Have a small meal every two or three hours.
 This way you have a constant “flow” of energy, decreasing your appetite and cutting down on the cravings.

 Does Diabetes Cause Loss of Appetite?
-If you can just follow some tips here, it will help you in the war against suppressing your appetite.
+If you can just follow some tips here, it will help you in the war against diabetes loss appetite and suppressing your appetite.
 Try and fill your time up with other activities and don’t have eating as an activity.
 Plan your meals and don’t always turn to the knife and fork for everything.
 If you need more help with controlling your appetite and want help with diabetes and reversing it, then I highly recommend this!